OpenHD/Documentation/general/faq.md

 #### Is latency going to improve in future updates?

 Latency is almost entirely a result of the kind of video encoder and decoder hardware being used on the AirPi and GroundPi.
+And the latency of the HDMI-Screen.

-With the Raspberry Pi, there is a lower limit to the minimum latency that can be achieved.
-This is generally somewhere between 80-90ms, and that requires a particular configuration.
+With the Raspberry Pi, as encoder there is a lower limit to the minimum latency that can be achieved. h265 can lower the latency a lot, but there is no raspberrySBC which is able to encode h265, but the Nvidia jetson will reduce latency.

-On other boards, latency as low as 40-60ms is possible with a carefully selected camera and video decode/receive hardware.
+With custom Hardware we are able to reduce the latency even more, but NDA's forbid us to release how.

 #### What do these numbers mean on the OSD display?